Today’s interview is with the founders of All Ages Of Geek. A multimedia company partnered with Aminoapps.

-From there we skipped ship to also including an Anime
+From there we skipped ship to also include an Anime

 After a few months of our successful

-Though it wasn’t a huge mistake since gaming brought us to even greater heights when the third rebrand to MiscatSquad occured.
+Though it wasn’t a huge mistake since gaming brought us to even greater heights when the third rebrand to MiscatSquad occurred.

 We had a very successful run during this time bringing in hundreds to thousands of new followers every week.
 Also had us meet some of our most dedicated teammates like our producer Derek Okeese.